wp-plugins/subscribe2/ReadMe.txt

 * Improved admin menu layout for compliance with WordPress 2.5
 * Reverted to using wp_mail instead of mail to ensure proper header encoding
 * Improved mail header formatting - thanks to Chris Carlson
-* Add ability to skip email notification using a Custom Field (s2mail set as ‘no’)
+* Add ability to skip email notification using a Custom Field (s2mail set as "no")
 * Improved CSV export - thanks to Aaron Axelsen
 * Added some compatibility for WPMU - thanks to Aaron Axelsen
 * Added some error feedback to blog users if mails fail to send
 * Moved Buttonsnap due to far to many fatal error complaints
+* Added option to send notifications for Private posts
+* Improved handling of notification for Password Protected Posts

 Version 4.4 by Matthew Robinson